-- Train to do burpees fast, very fast
+- Train to do burpees fast and frequently

 - Be sure you can climb a rope

-- Your opponents will run fast, to run at 4’/km in a Super Spartan Race you should run at 3’30/km in a 10km
+- Your opponents will run fast, to run at 4’/km in a Spartan Race you should run the same pace quite easily when without obstacles

-- If you can run 10km at 2’50/km but you lack strength, it’s very likely that you won’t even finish it
+- If you can run at 3’00/km but you lack strength, be ready to do burpees and forget to run that pace

-- Train repetitions, better if on tough terrain, and do other exercises while you are recovering
+- Train to do repetitions, better if on a trail course, and add some burpees while you are recovering

 - Do a good warmup before the race

-- Print a Spartan Trifecta tattoo on you face
+- Print a Spartan Trifecta tattoo on your face

 - Be ready to suffer:)